Today, there are a number of tests available to find the IQ or EQ of a person.

-I have worked with this colleague for years, and admire the way she handles her big department, and also leads cross-department initiatives.
+I had worked with this colleague for years, and admired the way she handled her big department, and also led cross-department initiatives.

 My question to her was, “Can you answer the above questions if they are asked to you in the interview, giving concrete examples of each?
 I don’t need the answers, just your confirmation of how well can you answer these.”

 She got back to me with, “All could be answered with examples.
 Two of them I recently experienced (in the new company that she had joined).”

 In case you have never taken an IQ or an EQ test, you can go through the Psychology Today website, a reputed bi-monthly magazine, published since 1967.